 I would guess that most people who know the name “Abdullah Azzam” today know it as the name of a terrorist network, the “Abdullah Azzam Brigades,” a group that claimed responsibility for a recent attack in Lebanon and whose leader, Majid b.
 Muhammad al-Majid, just died of, uh, “natural” causes while in the custody of the Lebanese government.
-Hey, if you put a couple bullets in a guy’s head, or beat him long enough and hard enough, it’s natural that he’d die from it, right?
-The Brigades were founded in 2009 by a Saudi fellow named Saleh al-Qaraawi, currently a prisoner of the Saudi government but still alive as far as we know, as an offshoot of Al-Qaeda in Iraq (the precursor to the Islamic State of Iraq and Syria) tasked with taking AQI’s fight against the Americans and the new Iraqi government on the road.
+The Brigades were founded in 2009 by a Saudi fellow named Saleh al-Qaraawi, currently a prisoner of the Saudi government but still alive as far as we know, as an offshoot of al-Qaeda in Iraq (the precursor to the Islamic State of Iraq and Syria) tasked with taking AQI’s fight against the Americans and the new Iraqi government on the road.
 Branches of the group now exist in Lebanon, Jordan, Syria, Gaza, Iraq, and Egypt, where they may take other names of more local significance.
 They’ve claimed responsibility for a number of attacks throughout the region, but seem to be primarily active in Syria and now Lebanon, effectively taking the Syrian fight back to Hezbollah’s home turf.

 When he got to Pakistan, Azzam briefly taught at the International Islamic University in Islamabad but soon gave that up to move to Peshawar, which was much closer to the Afghan border.
-There he established Maktab al-Khidamat (MAK), “The Services Office,” where international mujahidin recruits could stay and train before they crossed the border to fight the Soviets in Afghanistan.
+There he established Maktab al-Khidamat (MAK), “The Services Office,” where international would-be mujahideen (the Arabic word means “strugglers” but in this context they’re guerrilla fighters) could stay and train before they crossed the border to fight the Soviets in Afghanistan.
 To finance this venture he turned to his former student bin Laden, whose family had made billions in the construction business in Saudi Arabia and who was now obsessed with jihad.
-Osama emerged as a great fund raiser as well as a personal source of funding; the fight against the Soviets was very popular, and, as their efforts in Syria will attest, Saudi elites have never minded exporting religious war to other places (they only have a problem when the jihadis start coming back home), so bin Laden was able to use his connections to the highest circles of Saudi society to raise funds to recruit, arm, and train fighters for the Afghan cause.
+Osama emerged as a great fund raiser as well as a personal source of funding.
+The fight against the Soviets was very popular, and, as their efforts in Syria will attest, Saudi elites have never minded exporting religious war to other places (they only have a problem when the jihadis start coming back home), so bin Laden was able to use his connections to the highest circles of Saudi society to raise funds to recruit, arm, and train fighters for the Afghan cause.

-Though he would have disagreed with the direction the organization took after his death, Abdullah Azzam was critical to the formation of Al-Qaeda.
-The professional recruitment and training operation he established to bring foreign fighters to Afghanistan was the foundation of Al-Qaeda’s recruitment and training programs, and many of the men he recruited held high positions in Al-Qaeda’s command structure.
-His teachings about the importance of jihad and particularly of the militant variety had a huge impact on the generation of fighters who formed Al-Qaeda, most particularly on Osama bin Laden himself, and who carried out some of its biggest attacks.
-He may even have given the group its name; he talked about the importance of establishing an elite group of devoted fundamentalists who could serve as “a solid base” upon which to build the new Islamic society.
+Though he would have disagreed with the direction the organization took after his death, al-Qaeda wouldn’t have been born without Abdullah Azzam.
+The professional recruitment and training operation he established to bring foreign fighters to Afghanistan was the foundation of al-Qaeda’s recruitment and training programs, and many of the men he recruited held high positions in al-Qaeda’s command structure.
+His teachings about the importance of jihad and particularly of the militant variety had a huge impact on the generation of fighters who formed al-Qaeda, most particularly on Osama bin Laden himself.
+Azzam may even have given the group its name.
+It’s said he talked about the importance of establishing an elite group of devoted fundamentalists who could serve as “a solid base” upon which to build the new Islamic society.
 “Base” translates into Arabic as qaʿidah or “qaeda.”